Introduction

 3. Quick response code (QR code)

 QR codes are applied to items to allow for machine readability.
 These two-dimensional codes help tax officials check invoices using offline applications.
+The QR code now contains more granular data, including place of delivery and payment status, enabling faster and more accurate field verification.

 4. GSTR auto-population